 Coordinator – Mrs. Janet Sullivan

 - The After School Program is available for all students in grades PreK4 through Eight.
-This program is staffed by Assumption faculty members and provides students with supervised activities, quiet time, snacks, and homework time.
+This program is staffed by Assumption faculty members and provides students with supervised activities, quiet time, snacks, and grades 2 – 8 will have homework time.

 - Parents are charged an hourly rate for services.